Form 8824 made simple: Reporting a like-kind exchange without mistakes

 These requirements must be met before you can report a successful exchange on Form 8824.
 The form assumes you completed a valid exchange and focuses on the tax calculations.

+Part I establishes the exchange, Part II calculates any recognized gain on boot received, and Part III sets your replacement property basis: which determines your future tax exposure.
 The 1031 exchange reporting on Form 8824 walks through the mechanics of your transaction to determine how much gain, if any, is currently taxable.

 Part I describes the properties exchanged.
 Enter the description and date of transfer for the property you gave up (relinquished property) and the property you received (replacement property).
 For real estate, include addresses.
 Indicate whether the properties were identified within the 45 days.
 This section establishes that you completed an exchange rather than a simple sale.